 In 2019, BUC announced its partnership with America-Mideast Educational and Training Services, Inc. (AMIDEAST) Egypt resulting in raising the benchmark for its admission against international standards.
 AMIDEAST, the exclusive provider of ETS assessment in the MENA region, is a private American non-profit organization engaged in international education, training, and development assistance.
 BUC is proud to make use of AMIDEAST expertise to provide the TOEIC Bridge and the TOEIC Exam for all university graduates.

-No, the ELC does not award course credit.
-Since there are no associated course numbers for such classes, there is no way to award credit.
-If you score well enough on the exam (that is, your proficiency level meets or exceeds that required by your college or school), the LC will request a waiver of your foreign language requirement from your college or school.
+No, the ELC does not award course credit for its English language learning program.
+Since there are no associated course numbers for ELC classes, there is no credit awarded.
+If a student scores well enough on the final exam (if the proficiency level meets, or exceeds, what is required by the respective college or school), the ELC will request a waiver of the foreign language requirement from the college or school.